mat-diak/bank-tech-test/README.md

 ## Approach:

+I started off with drafing the ideas for the classes and their responsibilites.
+I started with describing the Account class and added the functions to withdraw and deposit money.
+Secondly, I created a Statement class that stores all transaction data and formats the incoming data from Account class.
+StatementFormatter is resposible for producing a table for the statement.
+I tried to write the code, in such way, that it allows for future changes.
+The formatting should be relatively easy to change.

 ---

 The responsibilities are split between 3 classes:

-- Account - resposible for account operations, i.e. withdrawals and deposits
+- Account - account operations
-- Statement - it formats the data and adds timestamps, stores transaction history
+- Statement - formats the data and adds timestamps, stores transaction history
-- StatementFormatter - given transactions history from Statement, produces a table for the statement
+- StatementFormatter - produces a table representation of the statement

 The decision to structure the script, in such way, was to have a clear purpose for each component.
+It also accommodates for adding further functionality.

 ### Further extensions:
 - The validators which are now part of the Account class could be extracted to a separate class
-- An interfact class could be introduced to operate between all classes
+- An interface class could be introduced to operate all the classes

 ## Edge cases considered: